MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 - Your organization doesn’t use vanity domains (from the earlier MTE offering).

 ### Prioritizing sites
 With Advanced Tenant Rename, you can prioritize up to 4,000 sites for early execution.
-This can include both OneDrive for Business and SharePoint Online sites, excluding root sites (e.g., contoso.sharepoint.com, contoso-admin.sharepoint.com, contoso-my.sharepoint.com).
+This can include both OneDrive and SharePoint sites, excluding root sites (e.g., contoso.sharepoint.com, contoso-admin.sharepoint.com, contoso-my.sharepoint.com).

 Prioritized sites would be picked up for processing first, among all the sites in your organization.
 This allows them the opportunity to complete their renames sooner.
 You can make the most of this by planning your tenant rename to start at the beginning of a low impact period (weekends, holidays, etc.) and prioritize those sites that you believe are going to be important to have accessible at the start of the next business day.